 Whether it’s your first safari or your tenth, embarking on a mission to find the famous Big 5 is often the highlight of a trip to the wilds of Africa.
 From the thrill of tracking elusive leopards and black rhino to the sheer splendour of gazing upon herds of bathing elephants and watching grumpy Cape buffalo seeing off a pride of hungry lions, there’s nothing quite like an African safari.

-Kenya is one of the best destinations to spot the Big Five, and the experienced guides and world class game reserves make for a holiday of a lifetime.
+Safari in Kenya, is one of the best opportunities to spot the Big Five, and the experienced guides and world class game reserves make for a holiday of a lifetime.

 Proudly situated in the Rift Valley in south west Kenya, the Masai Mara is home to the Big 5 as well as large families of hippos, hyena, and topi.
 The list goes on.
 There are no fences in the Mara which allows the animals to roam free and makes for exciting safaris.